Sensing-Reasoning/Sensing-Reasoning-Pipeline/README.md

 The code here is implemented for the paper *"Improving Certified Robustness via Statistical Learning with Logical Reasoning"*.

-Each folder catains one corresponding experiment shown in the paper.
+Each folder contains one corresponding experiment shown in the paper.

 In specific: